Germany: PayTV channel Sky has to pay a 250.000 Euro data protection fine

-Sky is a paid TV broadcaster (Pay-TV) and has operated several times illegal telephone advertising campaigns for a corresponding subscription.
-The German Federal Network Agency received over 1,000 complaints about this.
+Sky is a pay TV broadcaster and has already engaged in unauthorized telephone advertising for a corresponding subscription on several occasions.
+The German Federal Network Agency has received more than 1,000 reports on this issue.

-The pay-TV broadcaster also presented fake evidence and claimed that those affected had participated in raffles by the companies First Online Trading GmbH and Flow Factory Solutions GmbH and thus given their consent for telephone advertising.
-However, the Federal Network Agency’s investigations made it clear that these allegations were incorrect and that the websites of these companies were not visited by those affected, and that also no other consent was obtained.
+The pay-TV broadcaster presented falsified evidence and claimed that the persons concerned had taken part in prize draws run by the companies First Online Trading GmbH and Flow Factory Solutions GmbH and had thus given their consent to telephone advertising.
+However, the investigations by the Federal Network Agency made it clear that these allegations were false and that the websites of the companies listed had not been visited by those affected, nor had consent been obtained in any other way.

-Other violations of the General Data Protection Regulation were committed by the company Sky itself.
-In this case the affected people had given their consent to advertising, but they were revoked later.
-Nevertheless, these people were bothered with advertising calls, sometimes even several times a day.
-The affected people said that this actions by Sky were “telephone terror”.
+Other violations of the General Data Protection Regulation were committed by Sky itself.
+Although these data subjects had generally given their consent to advertising, this consent was subsequently revoked.
+Nevertheless, these people were harassed with advertising calls, sometimes even several times a day.
+Those affected spoke at times of “telephone terror.”

-The German Federal Network Agency therefore started a investigation against Sky in which it was determined that Sky did not have a suitable system for processing and documenting advertising revocations.
-The company thus violated Section 7 (2) of the German Unfair Competition Act (UWG).
+The Federal Network Agency therefore conducted proceedings against Sky, in which it was determined that Sky did not have a suitable system for processing and documenting advertising appeals.
+The company thus violated Section 7 (2) of the Unfair Competition Act (UWG).

 Entscheidungsdatum: